 Click OK, to add the hard disk.
 After you added a new virtual hard disk to the virtual machine configuration, it will be invisible to the operating system installed inside the virtual machine until the moment you initialize it.
-For detailed information on how to initialize the newly added hard disk, see Initializing the Newly Added Disk (p.
-231).
+For detailed information on how to initialize the newly added hard disk, please refer to the documentation and help resources of the operating system installed in your virtual machine.